Centers for Disease Control and Prevention

 What therapeutic areas does Centers for Disease Control and Prevention focus on?

-Centers for Disease Control and Prevention's most-studied conditions on ClinicalTrials.gov are HIV Infections, Malaria, HIV, Tuberculosis, Poliomyelitis.
+Centers for Disease Control and Prevention's most-studied conditions on ClinicalTrials.gov are HIV Infections, Malaria, Tuberculosis, HIV, Poliomyelitis.

 When are Centers for Disease Control and Prevention's next clinical trial readouts?